Windows Lateral Movement

 Pulling the hashes from memory (lsass.exe).

-Microsoft's Windows New Technology LAN Manager (NTLM) is a set of security protocols that authenticates users' identities while also protecting the integrity and confidentiality of their data.
+Microsoft's is a set of security protocols that authenticates users' identities while also protecting the integrity and confidentiality of their data.

 While Microsoft continues to support NTLM, Kerberos has taken over as the default authentication mechanism in Windows 2000 and subsequent Active Directory (AD) domains.